Save more energy.

 - You’re in control.
 If you’re home, Nest won’t let the temperature rise more than a few degrees.
 But if you start to feel warm, you can change the temperature at any time.

 Sign up for Rush Hour Rewards and here’s what you can expect:

 - Austin Energy will give you a one-time payment of $85 per Nest Thermostat to sign up for Rush Hour Rewards.

 - There will be a maximum of 17 two-hour rush hour events each summer.
 Rush hours will occur sometime between 2-7pm, usually from 4-6pm, and only on weekdays.
-You’ll only get one rush hour a day, and there will never be a rush hour more than three days in a row.
+You’ll only get one rush hour a day, and there will never be a rush hour more than four days in a row.